ahmadalwy3/ahmadalwy3/Privileged-Pages.md

 - Just like Chrome, Firefox's WebExtensions will also cease to work on these aformentioned domains.

-- To allow WebExtensions in Firefox to run on these pages (at your own risk) open `about:config` and modify the following <sup>3</sup> :
+- To allow WebExtensions in Firefox to run on these pages(at your own risk), open `about:config` and modify the following <sup>3</sup> :

     - Set `extensions.webextensions.restrictedDomains` to be an empty string.<sup>4</sup>
     - Set `privacy.resistFingerprinting.block_mozAddonManager` to `true`.<sup>5</sup> (must be manually created by right clicking and selecting _New > Boolean_<sup>3</sup>)